 Treatments vary between 30 to 35 minutes depending on symptoms and individual comfort levels.
-Some symptoms may need a longer treatment than others; and individuals respond differently to different treatments.
-Please let your acupuncturist know if you are experiencing pain or discomfort during your appointment and we will immediately suspend your treatment.
+Some symptoms may need longer treatment than others, and individuals respond differently to different treatments.
+If you are experiencing pain or discomfort during your appointment, we have buzzers on the chairs you can press at any time and we will immediately suspend your treatment.

 During an Acu-Nap is when your body awakens the start of the self-healing mechanism.
-Chinese medicine and Acupuncture uses individualized diagnosis to determine your current body state.
-Utilizing acupuncture needles to redirect the energy flow throughout your body promoting a harmonious flow.
-For those of you who work long hours and never gets a break, you may come in for stress and tension and leave feeling relaxed followed by a good night sleep.
+Chinese medicine and Acupuncture uses individualized diagnoses to determine your current body state.
+Utilizing acupuncture needles to redirect the energy flow throughout your body promotes a harmonious flow.
+For those of you who work long hours and never get a break, you may come in for stress and tension and leave feeling relaxed followed by a good night’s sleep.
 For those of you who always feel chronic fatigue, you may come in to strengthen your immunity and boost your energy and leave feeling energetic.
-This is when you feel the balance and harmony with the world.
-Acupuncture is deeply rooted in Chinese philosophy of balance and harmony, Yin and Yang, both from within us and without.
-Therefore bringing people together healing energy from each person magnifies the treatment and makes it even better!
+This is when you feel balance and harmony with the world.
+Acupuncture is deeply rooted in the Chinese philosophy of balance and harmony, Yin and Yang, both from within us and without.

 Acupuncture Can Help